ucsb-cs56/w20/_labWIP/proj02.md

 We'll add the ability to do that in this step.

-## Step 7b: Understanding the big pGET request query params
+## Step 7b: Understanding the big picture

 The query params correspond to the `EqSearch` object (Java Bean) in our application.
 We can add additional query params by doing the following steps.